 Article 2.6 Program Executive Committees - Each Health Professions program has a Program Executive Committee responsible for developing program policies/procedures and curriculum, and for evaluating all aspects of the program including its outcomes.
-The membership of each Program Baylor College of Medicine13Student Handbook Revised 05/10/2018

-Executive Committee is composed of program faculty and leadership, as well as other key stakeholders for the program.
+The membership of each Program Executive Committee is composed of program faculty and leadership, as well as other key stakeholders for the program.
 The Program Director appoints and chairs the Program Executive Committee and reports to the SHP Dean and other SHP committees, seeking policy approvals when necessary.